 Results and Returns

-The support given to MPC by industry is both technical and financial.
+The MPC is supported by the industry, utilities, materials producers, fabricators, codes and standards developers, and related technical organizations.
+The support given to MPC by the industry is both technical and financial.
 Technical support normally consists of committee participation.
 Financial support can be general or assigned to specific projects:

-- General funds support operations such as ongoing data collection, routine property studies, developmental activities, symposia, and workshops
+- General funds support operations such as ongoing data collection, routine property studies, developmental activities, symposia, and workshops.

 The success that MPC has had in organizing collaborative research is due to the active participation of industry and research experts and the pooling of funds provided by many sources.
 This ensures that MPC can leverage talent, funds, and time to direct programs that are technologically at the cutting edge and economically sound.

-By organizing and managing collaborative research and by leveraging funding, MPC has produced results that have been of mutual interest and benefit to a variety of users, leading to further studies which have resulted in even greater technological progress and savings.
+By organizing and managing collaborative research and by leveraging funding, MPC has produced results that have been of mutual interest and benefit to a variety of users, leading to further studies that have resulted in even greater technological progress and savings.

 The benefits realized by supporters of MPC include:

-- Direct access to the results and data generated by MPC programs, the latest technology, and the best data on material properties and performance
+- Direct access to the results and data generated by MPC programs, the latest technology, and the best data on material properties and performance.

-- The opportunity to share expertise and experience
+- The opportunity to share expertise and experience.

-- The opportunity to control expenditures and realize maximum return on funds spent on research programs, data collection and analyses, and problem solving
+- The opportunity to control expenditures and realize maximum return on funds spent on research programs, data collection and analyses, and problem solving.

 MPC welcomes and encourages the active participation of its sponsors and supporters in its activities and is pleased to provide those interested in supporting MPC with background information on its resources and programs either by correspondence or direct contact at the meetings.